Astrology and self-knowledge

 Italian version

-Astrology was born in a historical period in which the human being was not yet closely linked to the individuation process, which imposes a knowledge model based on mental and cause-effect interrelation.
-As the presupposition of unity of all things failed, it was necessary to refine the intellectual tools to regain possession of the meanings that human beings previously knew intuitively; this is at the origin of the current scientific approach, which tends, as a side effect, to an inevitable disharmony between the opportunities offered and their correct application.
+Astrology emerged during a historical period when the human mind was not yet closely linked to the individuation process, which is based on a model of knowledge that relies on mental and cause-effect interrelations.
+When the presupposition of the unity of all things failed, it became necessary to refine the intellectual tools to regain possession of the meanings that human beings had previously known intuitively.
+This process led to the current scientific approach, which tends, as a side effect, to a disharmony between the possibilities offered and their proper application.